derek-betz/CostEstimateGenerator/README.md

  - Supports `--dry-run` mode and optional AI assistance that can be disabled via CLI flags or the `DISABLE_OPENAI=1` environment variable.

+## Fallback pricing

+Items that lack usable bid history now receive conservative prices from non-geometry fallbacks:

+- **Unit Price Summary (CY2024)** – if a weighted average exists with at least three supporting contracts, the pipeline adjusts the summary price for recency (STATE 12M vs. 24/36M) and region (DIST vs. STATE) before clamping it to the published low/high range.
+- **Design memo rollups** – when summary support is thin or missing, the replacement code can inherit data from its obsolete counterparts.
+Mappings live in `src/costest/design_memos.py` (e.g., DM 25-10 pooling `401-10258/401-10259` into `401-11526`).
+To extend the table, add another entry to the dictionary and the accessor will surface it automatically.

+Each fallback sets `SOURCE`, `DATA_POINTS_USED`, and detailed `NOTES` so the Excel and CSV outputs clearly explain how the estimate was derived.
+The existing geometry-based alternate seek continues to operate unchanged and only activates when both category pricing and the new fallbacks provide no data.

 ## Project inputs

 Place the project-level spreadsheets exported from the front end in